nayanpat/ece5831-2024-final-project/README.md

 Key Features:
 1. ##### CNN for Feature Extraction: Uses pre-trained models like VGG16 and Xception to extract high-level visual features from images.
 2. ##### LSTM for Caption Generation: Generates natural language descriptions by using LSTM networks, which capture the context and structure of language.
-3. ##### Reusable Model: Allows flexibility to experiment with different architectures, datasets, and training configurations.
+3. ##### Graphical User Interface (GUI): Allows flexibility to choose an image from the large dataset and displays the captions alongside of the image.

 Feel free to explore the code, contribute, and enhance this project further!
 For more details on how to set up and use the model, check the installation and usage instructions below.
 The project has several code files and massive dataset that includes images, text file, data objects and models.
 Following are the details of each of those artifacts.

 ### File Structure on Github repo: https://github.com/nayanpat/ece5831-2024-final-project
-1. feature_extractor.py - This file has a class that is used to extract feature vector from the image dataset
+1. import_dataset.py - This is to import flickr8k dataset using Keras library
-2. import_dataset.py - This is to import flickr8k dataset using Keras library
+2. feature_extractor.py - This file has a class that is used to extract feature vector from the image dataset
-3. caption_data_processing.py - This has a class to process caption data
+3. caption_data_processing.py - This has a class to process caption data (from the flickr8k dataset)
-4. data_generator.py - This is to generate training and validation dataset and generator for fit() function
+4. data_generator.py - This is to split and generate training and validation dataset and generator for fit() function
 5. caption_generator_architecture.py - This has a class to define the model architecture and function to train, save and load model
 6. model_prediction.py -  This is to do prediction using generated model
 7. caption_generator.py - This is a script that is used to select and display an image alongwith its caption